 At this stage, the questions were asked during an interview and consisted of theory, terminology and knowledge of book material.
 In my opinion, this isn’t the best way to get a complete picture of a candidate’s skills, but this stage is necessary to filter out the least experienced candidates.
 You can find a few examples of such questions below:

 Please describe your experience with project management tools.
-What is your favorite tool?
+What is your favourite tool?
 Why?
 Biggest project managed using this tool?